 ZQ calibration commands can also be issued in parallel to DLL lock time when coming out of self-refresh.
-Upon self-refresh exit, DDR3 SDRAM will not perform an IO calibration without an explicit ZQ calibration command.
+Upon self-refresh exit, DDR3 SDRAM will not perform an I/O calibration without an explicit ZQ calibration command.
 The earliest possible time for ZQ Calibration command (short or long) after self-refresh exit is tXS.

-In dual rank systems that share the ZQ resistor between devices, the controller must not allow any overlap of tZQoper or tZQinit or tZQCS between ranks.
+In systems that share the ZQ resistor between devices, the controller must not allow any overlap of tZQoper, tZQinit or tZQCS between the devices.